KevinGobron/KevinGobron.github.io/_pages/about.md

 ---
 permalink: /
-title: "Geodesy and statistics: an essential duo for anticipating changes on a dynamic Earth."
+title: "Geodesy & Statistics: an essential duo for anticipating changes on a dynamic Earth."
 excerpt: "About me"
 author_profile: true
 redirect_from: